Gailpositive/Darey.io-Projects-1-10/Darey.io-Projects-1-10/Project-1/Project1.md

 # LAMP-STACK IMPLEMENTATION.
-## (Linux Ubuntu, Apache2 Http server, Mysql Console and Php Package)
+## (Linux Ubuntu, Apache2 Http Server, Mysql Console and Php Package)

 " Attempting to experiment with different terminals to observe their individual functionalities and behavious, I initially performed a git clone operation into my github account on ubuntu virtualbox terminal"